 Students will build a conceptual framework in marine ecology, governance and conservation while honing practical skills.
-Place-based conservation planning begins with GIS analysis across natural and human systems.
+Place-based conservation planning begins understanding how to identify and value important "natural capital" and "ecosystem services" that link humans to the ocean environment.
 Training in morphological, molecular and statistical techniques for measuring biodiversity as well as practical seamanship will prepare students for the research cruise.

 At Sea in the Sargasso

 The Nassau, Bahamas to New York, NY research cruise allows for first-hand exploration of this abstract open ocean environment.
 In addition to measuring biodiversity for their research projects, students will collect archive samples for the global marine biodiversity assessment effort.
 A weeklong port stop in Bermuda also provides essential context and access for conservation policy research.

 On Shore II - Analysis & Symposium in Woods Hole

 Students will complete scientific data analysis and synthesis of conservation approaches.
 The program concludes with a capstone experience.
 Students will share their scientific research and conservation strategies for the Sargasso Sea high seas region with 10-12 experts in national and international marine conservation science and policy during a one-day professional Sargasso Sea Symposium convened on the SEA campus (see below for past participants).